Laysla De Oliveira: Biography

 While in Toronto to film In the Tall Grass, Atom Egoyan asked to meet with De Oliveira, leading to her being cast as the starring role of Veronica in the film Guest of Honour.
 The film premiered at the Venice Film Festival on September 3, 2019.

 De Oliveira was announced to be in another adaptation of Joe Hill's work in February 2019, as the antagonist role of Dodge in the Netflix series Locke & Key, based on the graphic novels of the same name.
 While filming the show, she also reunited with Vincenzo Natali, who directed the last two episodes of the first season.
 The first season was released on Netflix on February 7, 2020.
 De Oliveira was very excited to play a villain role for the first time, and the character of Dodge greatly appealed to her because of her unapologetic nature to be evil, which is something rarely seen in roles given to female actors.
 De Oliveira was inspired by Angelina Jolie's performance as the title character in Maleficent for her portrayal of Dodge.

+Personal life

+De Oliveira met actor Jonathan Keltz when they worked on the 2018 film Acquainted.
+The couple became engaged in Malibu, California, in December 2021.
+They married in May 2025.